• Skip to primary navigation

 Disorderly persons offenses and petty disorderly persons offenses, also known as non-indictable offenses or misdemeanors in other states, are the most common non-vehicular charges handled by New Jersey’s municipal court system.
 They are not considered crimes per se under N.J.S.A.
 2C:1-4, being less severe than indictable crimes, also known as felonies.
 These offenses do not go before a grand jury or to a jury trial like indictable crimes do, however, this does not mean the penalties are light by any means.
 Disorderly persons offenses can have serious consequences including jail time, hefty fines and a permanent criminal record.

-What Offenses Are Judged to be Disorderly Persons Offenses?
+What Offenses Are Judged to Be Disorderly Persons Offenses?

 Below are some of the more frequent disorderly persons offenses that end up in the court system.
 They cover a wide range of charges.